 ‘We’ll see the screaming couple, tearing at each other with their harsh words, and then we’ll lie down beside the vagrant on the sidewalk, just to see how it felt.

 ‘We’ll get to know those orphan children scavenging for food, and then visit those elderly people who were once young and full of life, now simply waiting to die.
-We’ll continue to visit those torments until you again begin to wonder where our humanity had gone.’
+We’ll continue to visit those torments until you, once again, begin to wonder where our humanity went wrong.’
 He finally paused.

 ‘Because that is part of life too, and unless we feel the impairment, we can’t repair the damage.’